Running Fedora 23 Workstation Linux on an Intel BayTrail tablet

 Now read this

-How to run Chrome OS (not Chromium OS) in VMWare Workstation and Player
+Tips for running Chrome OS (not Chromium OS) in VMWare Workstation/Player (May 2014)